 The 5 best custom characters in Fraymakers

-Fraymakers has a custom character creator that lets fans build all kinds of amazing fighters.
+Fraymakers has a custom character creator that lets fans build all kinds of notable fighters.

 Related: All assist characters in Fraymakers